Art-of-WiFi/UniFi-API-client/README.md

 The "custom firewall rule" approach described there is the recommended method.

-## Upgrading from a previous version
+## Upgrading from previous versions

 When upgrading from a version before **2.0.0**, please:
 - change your code to use the new Exceptions that are thrown by the class
 - test the client with your code for any breaking changes
-- make sure you are using composer to install the class because the code is no longer held within a single file
+- make sure you are using [Composer](#composer) to install the class because the code is no longer held within a single file

 ## Installation